-When I was a kid, I didn’t really understand about lighting the candles was each week leading up to Christmas.
-I viewed it in much the same way that I saw my waxy chocolate calendar – a countdown to presents!
-Those little numbered cardboard doors opened each day just meant we were one day closer.
+When I was a kid, I didn’t really understand why we would light the candles each week leading up to Christmas.
+I viewed it in much the same way as my waxy chocolate calendar – a countdown to presents!
+Those little numbered cardboard doors opening each day just meant we were one day closer.
 You could taste the anticipation!
 (If only it tasted like actual chocolate…)

 What I love most about practicing advent is the intentionality of it.
-When we take time each day to read scripture.
-Set aside time to study the events leading up to Jesus birth.
-When we pray and yes, even to light the candles it changes the whole dynamic of the season.
+When we take time each day to read scripture, setting aside time to study the events leading up to Jesus’ birth.
+When we pray, and yes, even light the candles, it changes the whole dynamic of the season.

 Less and More

 For us, it becomes less about a count down to presents and more about a slow building of joy in our hearts to celebrate the miraculous birth.
-It becomes less a time of stress and performance and having all of the baked things baked, and reminds us every single day (because we need reminding every. single. day) that it’s not about all of that, but the more. . . is about a child born to die.
-For us.
-And when that becomes the focus?
-Well, let’s just say it changes things more than a little.
+It becomes less a time of stress and performance and having all of the baked things baked, and reminds us every single day (because we need reminding every. single. day) that it’s not about all of that.
+It’s about “the more” our hearts crave… it’s about a child born to die for us.
+And when that becomes the focus, well, let’s just say it changes things more than a little.

 Not sure how to start?
 Gail Rodgers has a great advent series you could try.
 Just pick it up at whatever week of December you are in, or do a few candles all at once to catch up.
 The kids will love that!